- BIO 094 or test out

 - All four sections of the TEAS were taken.

-- No more than two TEAS V or ATI/TEAS scores per fiscal year (July 1–June 30), at least 28 days apart, will be eligible.
+- No more than two ATI/TEAS scores per fiscal year (July 1–June 30), at least 28 days apart, will be eligible.

 - TEAS Test Review Guide

-- The highest grade attained in general education courses is used in the GPA calculation for admission.
+- The highest grade in the attempted Nursing general education course work from any college is used in the GPA calculation.

 - An overall 2.0 GPA on all attempted courses at ECC is required.